-About: Jim, Dick, and I first began posting homilies on the web in 1999.
+About: Dick and I first began posting homilies on the web in 1999.
 After 20 years, that preaching site was discontinued and we thought that season of ministry had come to an end.
 While teaching at Notre Dame during the fall semester of 2020, I reflected on the joys and blessings of this work and realized that the mission of supporting other preachers was not yet finished with me.
-I launched Preaching Hope in January 2021, with Jim and Dick joining in the mission later that spring.
+I launched Preaching Hope in January 2021, with Dick joining in the mission later that spring, and Ben in the summer of 2022.

 Preaching Hope offers homilies or homily starters for the upcoming Sunday based on texts from the Catholic lectionary, articles and preaching "sparks" to inspire reflection and new approaches to homily preparation, a helpful list of books and documents, notices of upcoming workshops or preaching events, and a link to the lectionary.

 Dr. Susan Fleming McGurgan

 I have worked in pastoral ministry and lay formation for 30 years as a parish minister, formation director, professor, and administrator.
 I hold a BA Honors History degree from Oklahoma State University, an MA Religion from the Athenaeum of Ohio/Mount St. Mary's Seminary, and a Doctorate of Ministry in Preaching from Seabury-Western Theological Seminary (Now Bexley-Seabury).
-Along the way, I completed three years of doctoral work in Ancient History/Classics at the University of Cincinnati, and a museum internship at the Cincinnati Art Museum in the department of Ancient and Near Eastern Art.
+Along the way, I completed three years of doctoral work in Ancient History/Classics at the University of Cincinnati, and a full-time museum internship at the Cincinnati Art Museum in the department of Ancient and Near Eastern Art.